Camping in UK: what you need to know

 Before booking a site, think about what you want from your camping adventure.

-Many larger sites have swimming pools and clubhouses, which can be excellent for entertaining the family, but they can also be noisy and far from an idyllic rural retreat.
+Lots of larger sites have swimming pools and clubhouses, which can be great for entertaining the family - but they can also be noisy and far from an idyllic rural retreat.

-The Camping and Caravanning Club has an excellent network of ‘Club’ sites, owned and managed by the organisation, as well as ‘certificated’ sites, which are smaller and privately-owned.
+The Camping and Caravanning Club has a network of ‘Club’ sites that are owned and managed by the organisation, as well as ‘certificated’ sites, which are smaller and privately-owned.

-Club sites have immaculate toilet and shower blocks and, often, washing up and laundry facilities.
-They’re family-friendly and many have a small playground, but the emphasis is on peace and open space and you’ll be hard pressed to find an on-site bar.
+Club sites have toilet and shower blocks and, usually washing up and laundry facilities.
+They’re family-friendly and many have a small playground, but the emphasis is on peace and open space.
+That means you’ll be hard pressed to find an on-site bar!

 Is wild camping legal in the UK?

-If you want to forgo traditional camping grounds altogether and embrace ‘wild camping’, you’ll have to head to Scotland as it isn’t legal in England, Wales and Northern Ireland without landowner’s permission.
+If you want to skip traditional camping grounds altogether and embrace ‘wild camping’, you’ll have to head to Scotland as it isn’t legal in England, Wales and Northern Ireland without the landowner’s permission.

 What insurance do I need for camping?